Shaker-Hussien/udacityND-mymovielist-serverless/README.md

 # MyMovieList-Serverless

-The Project idea is inspired by myanimelist.net. these are the apis required to track the movies you watched or planing to watch by adding these movies to your movieslist , categorizing them to custom categories (watched ,on hold etc) and rating them.
+The Project idea is inspired by myanimelist.net. these are the apis required to track the movies you watched or planing to watch by adding these movies to your movies list , categorizing them to custom categories (watched ,on hold etc) and rating them.

-# Functionality of the application
+# Functionality Implemented

 This application will allow CRUD operations for Custom Categories and Movies.
 Each Movie can optionally have an attachment image.
 Each user only has access to Movies that he/she has created.